GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

     qualifiers from pointer target type

-Specifically, whoever built the version of Apache being used supplied the option '--enable-maintainer-mode' when configuring Apache prior to installation.
+Specifically, whoever built the version of Apache being used supplied the option ``--enable-maintainer-mode`` when configuring Apache prior to installation.
 You would be able to tell at the time of compiling mod_wsgi if this has been done as the option '-DAP_DEBUG' would be supplied to the compiler when mod_wsgi source code is compiled.